 Pets and Alcohol

 Herbal extracts made with alcohol are great for a lot of reasons - the alcohol does a great job extracting the valuable parts of the herb, and it has a good shelf life.
-However, alcohol extracts should not be given to your pet because their liver metabolizes things differently than ours.
+However, alcohol extracts should not be given to your pet, especially cats, because their liver metabolizes things differently than ours.
 Alcohol is extremely poisonous to them.
 Herbal glycerites are usually ok, but be sure to double check the label for alcohol, as some glycerites may contain both glycerin and alcohol since alcohol does a better job of extracting and preserving.

 Watch Out for Toxic Plants